 - Due to the lack of pressure, tubes of moisturizer, suntan lotion, shampoo etc may explode in your luggage as they expand.
 To avoid this happening, squeeze the tube and while holding the tube put the cap back on.
 This will give some space for the tube to expand.
 You may have to empty some of the contents for a new tube.
 Put all liquids in sealed plastic bags and make sure that you let all the air out of the baggie when closing to allow for it to expand.
 If some of your products do leak then at least the contents are not all over your luggage.

-- The climate in Summit County is very dry so plan accordingly with moisturizer.
+- The climate in Colorado is very dry so plan accordingly with moisturizer.
 A bottle of Saline solution is also a good idea and should be used to prevent the drying out of nasal passages that can cause nose bleeds.

-- The sun at high altitudes is much stronger and we are fortunate in Colorado to have 300 days of sunshine per year.
+- The sun at high altitudes is much stronger.
 Pack at least an SPF 30 (15 is not strong enough for the sun’s intensity) and put it on whenever you venture outside.

 - The temperatures can drop drastically when the sun goes down, a hat and gloves or mittens are the best way to stop your body’s heat loss.